jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 ## Making Fixed and Fly-To Maps

-Today we are going to make two differnt types of map.
+Today we are going to make two differnt types of maps.
 The first will be fixed in place.
 It can't be panned or zoomed by the user.
 The second will automatically fly-to predefined locations, guiding the user around.

+### A. FIXED MAP

-### I. Preparing your page
+### 1. Preparing your fixed map page

-As usual, you need to do the following preparation steps on your page (this time we are adding version 1.4.0:
+Start with the file `Fixed-structure.html` in the R-Drive Assignments folder.
+As usual, you need to do the following preparation steps on your page (this time we are adding version 1.4.0):

 * Include Mapbox JavaScript file: